This story was originally published in April 2020.

-Perhaps the pandemic and the increased scrutiny of food security has you suddenly interested in gardening.
-Maybe you’re late to the game and didn’t get a chance to reserve space at your local community garden, but if you have a little bit of yard space — or even a patio with a sturdy foundation — you can make your own raised bed.
+If you’re late to the game and didn’t get a chance to reserve space at your local community garden, but have a little bit of yard space — or even a patio with a sturdy foundation — you can make your own raised bed.

 Raised beds are containment units that have several square feet of growing space and anywhere between half a foot to several feet of depth.
 Because you control the soil composition in a raised bed, they allow you to grow wherever you are, whether you’re working on concrete or soil that simply isn’t arable.

 Despite popular DIY aesthetics, there are certain materials that you should not use to make a raised bed.
 Railroad ties are one such example.
 Though they have that perfect rustic sheen, they are heavily treated with chemicals.
 The Environment Protection Agency has even released warnings regarding the use of railroad ties in gardens because of the high levels of toxic creosote they contain.
 Similarly, car tires are also often utilized as makeshift raised beds, but they should not be used for edible plants because they contain heavy metals that may leach into the surrounding soil.

 Treated lumber can also leach harmful chemicals into your soil.
 For years, pressure treated lumber was created using chromated copper arsenate, which was found to release arsenic into the surrounding soil over time.
 Newer treated lumber instead uses copper azole and alkaline copper quat, which, though less toxic than arsenic, can still leach into soil.